Mediahuis Ireland: Ireland

 In 1993, the group bought into the now defunct Sunday Tribune, in which it owned 98% of the issued share capital and over which it has considerable influence.
-As INM technically only held 29.9% of voting shares and so lacked management control, it did not consolidate the results of the Tribune, which is loss-making, with accumulated losses of around €45 million since acquisition.
-The Tribune went in to administration and closed in February 2011.
+As INM technically only held 29.9% of voting shares and so lacked management control, it did not consolidate the results of the Tribune, which was loss-making, with accumulated losses of around €45 million since acquisition.
+The Tribune went into administration and closed in February 2011.

 The group launched Independent Colleges, which has its base on Dublin's Dawson Street, in 2007, and sold its education division in 2014.

 The Irish Daily Star, formerly 50% owned by INM, was sold to Reach plc, parent of the Daily Star in the UK, in 2020.

+The Kingdom, based in Kerry ceased publication in January 2011.

 In 2022, the Fingal Independent was closed.

 United Kingdom

-The Independent (of London) was bought for around €100 million in 1997 and up until March 2010 the title had made cumulative losses of least €150 million.
+The Independent (of London) was bought for around €100 million in 1997, and up until March 2010, the title had made cumulative losses of at least €150 million.
 The Independent and the Independent on Sunday newspapers were sold to a company controlled by Alexander Lebedev in March 2010.

 During 2007, INM opened a new full-colour Goss printing press facility in Newry, County Down.
-The press the Goss Flexible Printing System known as the FPS was the first FPS sold by Goss Preston.
+The press, the Goss Flexible Printing System known as the FPS, was the first FPS sold by Goss Preston.